 - However, he keeps looking back at unresolved issues.

-- The seeker could also be resisting change in his life.
+- He could also be resisting change in his life.

 - The seeker should consider all the benefits his move will give him, instead of dwelling in the past.
 The card advises him to be forward-looking.